game-ci/documentation/docs/github/v2/04-builder.md

 That is all you need to build your project.

+NOTE: Issues have been observed when using a `UNITY_PASSWORD` with special characters.
+It is recommended to use a password without any special characters (mixed-case alphanumeric characters only).

 ## Storing the build

 To be able to access your built files,